INTENS-FI/intens/aks/README.md

   o4j_client).
 The username is "intens".
 Remember to use https to prevent password eavesdropping.
 - Set up dynamic provisioning of work volumes.
 See `aks/storage-rbac.yaml` and the link therein.
-The storage account name must be globally unique: its volumes should be available at `//<account>.file.core.windows.net/<volume>`, but I haven't actually managed to mount them.
-Edit the storage account name in `aks/azure-sc.yaml` and apply with `kubectl`.
+The storage class definition is in `aks/azure-sc.yaml`.
+Storage accounts are created automatically.[^sa-spam]  Volumes should be available at `//<account>.file.core.windows.net/<volume>`, but I haven't actually managed to mount them.
+They can be browsed via the portal though.
 - You should now be able to deploy Simsvc instances with `helm install -n name charts/simsvc`.
 See `charts/simsvc/values.xml` for parameters.
 The release name is also the leading path component of